kalvinmattheus/upmarkchecker/README.md

 * Your UP username on the first line
 * Your UP password on the second line
 * True/False on the third indicating old password (do you have to click "proceed" after logging in on UP portal?)
-* Preferred notification email address on the fourth line (optional, @tuks.co.za used by default)
+* Preferred notification email address on the fourth line (optional, @tuks.co.za email address is used by default)

 For example:
 ```